 Tuning by Tuner

-Tuning by tuner is not only easier, it is more accurate (assuming you have a decent tuner) for most people.
-Even if you normally tune by ear you may want to use a tuner for live gigs or recordings.
+With so many different types of guitar tuners, tuning by tuner gets much easier and more accurate (assuming you have a decent tuner) for most people.
+Even if you normally tune by ear you may want to use a electronic tuner for live gigs or recordings.

 It is often easier to plug in (if you have a guitar that has electronics) if you are in an environment with a lot of other sounds going on (e.g. before a band practice or at a lesson with multiple other players).

 Once you are plugged in, or have the tuner set up somewhere close to the soundhole of your guitar, select auto tune and play the first note (easiest to start with the Low E).
 If the tuner’s autotune works well (and assuming you are somewhere close to a Low E!) the tuner should pick up that you are playing an E.

 Different tuners have different ways of showing that you are out of tune.